 Often, when we’re choosing treats for a sensitive dog, we tend to focus on ingredients to avoid.
 However, there are lots of ingredients you should consider looking for too.

 For instance, pumpkin has long been said to improve the digestive health of dogs.
 Therefore, you may want to consider finding a pumpkin treat to feed to your canine.
-(However, there is no scientific research on the actual efficiency of pumpkin in improving digestive health, so your mileage may vary heavily.)
+(However, there is no scientific research on the actual efficacy of pumpkin in improving digestive health, so your mileage may vary heavily.)

 There are lots of other ingredients that are said to help digestion too.
 Usually, you’ll find these added ingredients in foods that are specifically designed for digestion.